-Pursuant to Section 9(2) InstitutsVergV the majority of the remuneration of employees in control units must be fixed to take account of the nature of their areas of responsibility.
-This means that variable remuneration must not account for more than one third of their total remuneration.
-Fixed remuneration therefore always forms the key aspect of the total remuneration.
-This ensures that the requirements of Sections 5(1) 2., 5(4) and 9 InstitutsVergV and, for the compliance function, BT 1.3.3.4(6) MaComp are complied with.
-Furthermore, the independence of the control units and their direct reporting line to the Management eliminate the risk of a conflict of interest.
-The departments of Back Office, Risk Controlling, Group Compliance, Internal Audit and Human Resources are considered to be control units within the meaning of Section 2(11) InstitutsVergV.
+According to Section 9 (2) InstitutsVergV, the remuneration of employees in the control units must be predominantly fixed in accordance with the nature of their responsibilities.
+Specifically, the variable remuneration may not account for more than one third of their total remuneration.
+Therefore, the fixed remuneration always represents the greater part of total remuneration.
+This is meant to ensure that the requirements of Sections 5 (1) 2 and 5 (4) InstitutsVergV, Section 9 InstitutsVergV and the compliance function according to BT 1.3.3.4 (6) MaComp are met.
+In addition, conflicts of interest are averted through the independence of the control units and the direct reporting line to the partners.
+The Departments Credit Risk Management, Risk Controlling, Group Compliance, Internal Audit and Human Resources are deemed to be control units within the meaning of Section 2 (11) InstitutsVergV.

-The final decision on the remuneration in question, i.e. fixed salary increases, and on whether and to what extent bonus payments are made, is taken each year by the partners.
+The final decision on remuneration in every case, i.e. fixed salary increases and whether and in what amounts bonus payments are made is decided by the partners on an annual basis.